lizmat/raku-all-modules/jnthn/p6-app-moarvm-heapanalyzer/README.md

     $ perl6 --profile=heap something.p6

 Then run this application on the heap snapshot file it produces (the filename will be at the end of the program output).

+    panda install App::MoarVM::HeapAnalyzer
+    moar-ha heap-snapshot-1473849090.9

 Type `help` inside the shell to learn about the set of supported commands.
 You may also find [these](https://6guts.wordpress.com/2016/03/27/happy-heapster/) [two](https://6guts.wordpress.com/2016/04/15/heap-heap-hooray/) posts on the 6guts blog about using the heap analyzer to hunt leaks interesting also.